Can Cats Eat Cheese?

 Related: Can Cats Eat Tuna?

-Also, dairy products often cause kitties to experience gastrointestinal upset because many of them are lactose intolerant.
+Also, dairy products can cause kitties to experience gastrointestinal upset because many of them are lactose intolerant, and they tend to develop this intolerance after they are weaned as kittens.
 This basically means that they can’t produce the enzymes required to digest dairy properly.
 Symptoms like diarrhea or vomiting, as a couple of examples, might occur after a cat has milk, cheese, or other dairy products.

 What If It’s an Occasional Treat?